Everything You Need To Know About E-Commerce Search Bars

 Though it’s vital to think about your search bar in your strategy, it’s just as crucial to consider your customer — who they are, where they want to go, and what they are hoping to find.
 They often don’t have the time or patience to sift through hundreds or thousands of products, so give them a better experience by surfacing the items that personally speak to them within a matter of seconds.

-Many times, attempts to capture attention through personalization fail due to a data scalability problem.
+Many times, attempts to capture attention through personalization often fail due to a data scalability problem.
 Not only do you have to consider the product with all of its price listings, inventory data, and item descriptions, but you also must examine the individual consumer with their hundreds of different characteristics before processing it all to present personalized results at scale.
-A merchandiser, or product manager in the case of B2B, doesn’t have time to manually consider all of these elements.
+A merchandiser — or product manager in the case of B2B — doesn’t have time to manually consider all of these elements.

 Since consumers want highly personalized digital experiences that align with their search intent, data platforms need a deep understanding of their customer’s tendencies — and a product’s title, image, and category.
 You can easily pair a site search and digital merchandising solution with a customer data engine to fully leverage both product and customer data, or commerce data.
-Combined, these tools can create custom audience segments and optimize your site based on their specific preferences.
-Prolific companies, including US bicycle retailer Jenson USA, have already committed to this strategic approach and are profiting with an 8.5% boost in revenue per visitor (RPV).
+Combined, these tools can create custom audience segments and optimize your site search based on their specific preferences.
+For example, US bicycle retailer Jenson USA used this strategic approach and drove an 8.5% boost in revenue per visitor.

-With consumer demands as they are today, an automated solution with AI capabilities is needed to solve the modern-day challenges of site search and merchandising.
 Bloomreach Discovery equips you with everything you need to create truly personalized results for your customers, including a self-learning AI-powered search bar, intuitive product recommendations, strategic merchandising capabilities, and automated SEO.
 More importantly, it’s the only tool of its kind on the market with its distinct focus on commerce data.
 Interested in learning more?
 Take your data for a spin with our Search Impact Validation.